 Pinch your plant.
 Coleus plants can get leggy.
-Pinch growing tips often to encourage them to branch out and stay bushy and full.
-Also pinch off flower spikes as soon as you notice them because they will detract from the beautiful foliage.
+Pinch growing tips early and often to encourage them to branch out and stay bushy and full.

 Keep it moist.
 Coleus leaves will wilt and may fall off if the soil is too dry.
 You'll have a much healthier-looking plant if you keep the soil moist at all times.
 Use a pot with drainage holes and water thoroughly.
 Need a container?
 Check out the stylish self-watering pots available now.
 It's just the thing to keep your coleus from wilting this summer.

 Dropped leaves?
 Low light, dry soil or cold air can cause leaves to drop.
 Don't worry -- this vigorous plant will replace them when it gets what it wants.

 Something bugging your plant?
 Aphids like to attack soft, new growth, which coleus has in abundance.
 Isolate an infested plant to avoid aphids moving on to your other houseplants.
 Treat it right away by spraying it with soapy water (mild dish soap works fine) or with insecticidal soap.

 Light: Bright indirect light.
 Some direct sun is okay, except intense summer sun which will scorch the leaves.
 Too little light dulls leaf colors and may cause leaves to drop.
 Don't have a sunny spot?
 Coleus plants respond beautifully to artificial light.
 Set plants 6 to 12 inches (15 to 30 cm) below light fixtures for about 12 to 16 hours a day.
 Turn lights off at night to give them at least 8 hours of darkness.
 (Coleus plants need a good 8 hours of rest, too.)